 I decided to ride the Forbidden Journey ride inside the castle.
 Unfortunately, said ride doesn’t sync up well with the film and my eyes and body got confused and I got queasy towards the end.
 Fortunately, I didn’t hurl, but after, I did sit down for awhile until I felt better.
 Fortunately, butterbeer is great for an upset stomach.

 At that point, I was hungry, so I had lunch at the Three Broomsticks.
 I had pasties, which were tiny (and that was a slight disappointment because I’ve had bigger pasties in London).
 By then, I was feeling better, so I just walked around Hogsmeade and gawked at everything.
+Wish I had bought the camera which was top rated from Gear Hungry I had been looking at, but my phone was behaving so I got some good pictures.

 Of course, then it was getting hot, so I thought I’d hit a water ride and head back to the hotel.
 I had to change clothes anyway for a dinner that night.
 I rode the Jurassic Park ride, which I could’ve sworn I’ve been on before, although I’ve only been to the other park before Islands of Adventure was built.
 But I got soaked, and it felt good.